pergueza/Python_beginnerProjects/README.md

     We work with: inputs, functions, loop while, error and exceptions, if statement and the library random.
     We see our results printed in the console.

+- ## Hangman

+    ### What it's Hangman?
+    Hangman is a guessing game.
+The computer thinks of a word and the player tries to guess it by suggesting letters within a certain number of guesses.

+    ### What things do we use?
+    We work with: library pandas, inputs, functions, loop while, if statement and the library random.
+    We see our results printed in the console.